phmLabs/KoalaInfra/README.md

 eval "$(docker-machine env koalamon)"
 ```

-In order that you don't have to write this in every new terminal, write the command in your shell config
+In order that you don't have to write this in every new terminal, execute following command to put it in your shell config

 **Bash**